-Pursuant to this, you are cordially invited to attend the 2022 Annual Meeting of Stockholders of Sonoma Pharmaceuticals, Inc. The meeting will be held at 2:00 p.m.
-MDT, on Thursday, September 15, 2022, in our Boulder office at 5445 Conestoga Court, Unit 150, Boulder, CO, 80301.
+Pursuant to this, you are cordially invited to attend the 2023 Annual Meeting of Stockholders of Sonoma Pharmaceuticals, Inc. The meeting will be held at 2:00 p.m.
+MDT, on Thursday, September 14, 2023, in the Company's office at 5445 Conestoga Court, Unit 150, Boulder, CO, 80301.

-The formal notice of the 2022 Annual Meeting and proxy statement have been made a part of this invitation.
+The formal notice of the 2023 Annual Meeting and proxy statement have been made a part of this invitation.

-At this year's meeting, we will vote on the election of Dr. Jay Birnbaum as Class II director and the ratification of the selection of Frazier & Deeter, LLC as our independent registered public accounting firm.
-We will also conduct non-binding advisory votes to approve the compensation of our named executive officers and regarding the frequency of future say-on-pay votes.
+At this year's meeting, we will vote on the election of Jerry McLaughlin as Class III director and the ratification of the selection of Frazier & Deeter, LLC as our independent registered public accounting firm.
+We will also conduct a non-binding advisory vote to approve the compensation of our named executive officers.
 Finally, we will transact such other business as may properly come before the meeting.